Curriculum

 At the end of the Summer Institute, students present their research at a public symposium.
 A footnoted text from their presentation will be added to MESDA’s collection files.
 Many student projects eventually mature into journal articles, theses, dissertations, books, and exhibitions.

-Upon successful completion of the MESDA Summer Institute, three hours of graduate credit are awarded through the University of Virginia’s Graduate Program in the History of Art and Architecture.
+Upon successful completion of the MESDA Summer Institute, three hours of graduate credit are awarded through Wake Forest University’s Graduate School of Arts & Sciences.

 Faculty & Guest Scholars